dkandalov/live-plugin/README.md

  - use "ctrl + C, ctrl + E" to execute current plugin

 Plugins are stored on application level.
-(Note that IDE support for editing plugins is very limited.)
+(Note that because in "usual" project IntelliJ SDK is not set up, some classes will be read while editing plugins.
+If you don't have Groovy plugin installed, plugins text will appear as plain text without syntax highlighting.)

 To get full IDE support it can be useful to set up a project with all plugins and IntelliJ JDK attached.